 />

-For a full list of available ConstructorOpts and CapsuleModalProps, refer to the customization guide:
+For a full list of available CapsuleModalProps, refer to the customization guide:

 Examples

-For practical implementation of the Capsule SDK in React applications, explore our example repository:
+For practical implementation of the Capsule SDK in React applications, explore our example repository.
+This repository contains real-world examples to help you get started.

 Next Steps